-Allergan Botox Training Course
+Allergan Botox Training Workshop

-In the realm of cosmetic surgery you will find many different treatments that have been developed that offer skin rejuvenation and aim at restoring skin health.
+In the realm of cosmetic surgery, you will find many different treatments that have been developed that offer skin rejuvenation and aim at restoring skin health.
 In fact, Botox injections are the #1 most requested minimally-invasive procedure.
 With the number of aging baby boomers growing day-by-day, the opportunity for physicians looking to add aesthetic medicine procedures is great!
 Learning the correct techniques is the key to proper Allergan Botox training.

 There are different neurotoxin options that are available on the market, and Allergan Botox is probably the most popular one that is used.
 Other FDA approved options include Merz’s Xeomin and Galderma’s Dysport.
 Patients will have their preferences on which botulinum toxin they prefer, so it is important you fully understand the differences between all of the available toxins, including dilution, spread, and how long they last.
 A key part of any comprehensive CME Botox training program will include all of these key facts.
 Patients are coming to you to look better, so it’s critical that you fully understand all the parts of a Botox treatment.
 Here we shall take a look at what these training requirements are.

 Botox is used for facial cosmetic purposes.
 It is injected using small needles into the muscles of the face and in the skin, allowing for muscle relaxation and reduction in the number of wrinkles in the skin.
 In order to perform these injections, it is essential to understand the complex anatomy of the face including the muscles, nerves and blood vessels that are present under the skin.
 This will allow for accurate treatments to be offered and excellent results to be produced.